mlin/GenomicSQLite/docs/guide.md

 #### JSON functions

 The Genomics Extension bundles the SQLite developers' [JSON1 extension](https://www.sqlite.org/json1.html) and enables it automatically.
-The following conventions are recommended,

-1. JSON object columns should be named *_json with type `TEXT DEFAULT '{}'`.
-2. JSON array columns should be named *_jsarray with type `TEXT DEFAULT '[]'`.

-The JSON1 functions can be used with [generated columns](https://sqlite.org/gencol.html) to effectively enable indices on JSON-embedded fields.
+By convention, JSON object columns should be named *_json and JSON array columns should be named *_jsarray.
+The JSON1 functions can be used with [generated columns](https://sqlite.org/gencol.html) to effectively allow indexing of JSON-embedded fields.

 #### Genomics Extension version